max0x7ba/atomic_queue/README.md

 * CPU scheduler can place threads on different CPU cores each run.
 To avoid that the threads are pinned to specific CPU cores.
 * CPU scheduler can preempt threads.
 To avoid that real-time `SCHED_FIFO` priority 50 is used to disable scheduler time quantum expiry and make the threads non-preemptable by lower priority processes/threads.
 * Real-time thread throttling disabled.
-* Adverse address space randomisation may cause extra CPU cache conflicts.
-To minimise effects of that `benchmarks` executable is run at least 33 times and then the results with the highest throughput / lowest latency are selected.
+* Adverse address space randomisation may cause extra CPU cache conflicts, as well as other processes running on the system.
+To minimise effects of that `benchmarks` executable is run at least 33 times.
+The benchmark charts show the average; the standard deviation, minimum and maximum values are shown in the chart tooltips.

 I only have access to a few x86-64 machines.
 If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.